Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Proposed Methodology

 \subsection{NCPool}

-In order to improve the robustness of the graph clustering to the spurious edges and noisy nodes, we propose NCPool which uses the node features and graph topology to choose informative nodes that are more suitable for clustering.
-In our graph pooling layer, we select and preserve a ratio of nodes and connect them based on the original graph structure.
-Since the pooled graph would lose some information, it is critical to preserve as much valuable nodes and edges as possible in the pooled graph and remove noisy nodes and spurious edges.
-For this purpose, we propose a novel neighbor cluster pooling(NCPool), preserving the nodes that belong to the same cluster as their nearest neighbors.
+In graph embedding, spurious edges can reduce the discriminability of the learned node representation, which in turn affects the performance of graph clustering.
+To reduce the impact of spurious edges on graph clustering, we propose a novel neighbor cluster pooling(NCPool) to select the nodes that are close to the same clustering centre as their neighbours.

-Here, a pooling function $S(\cdot)$ is introduced to select the subset $\Phi \subset V$ containing $kN$ vertices.
+Here, a pooling function $S(\cdot)$ is introduced to select the subset $\Phi \subset V$ containing $pN$ nodes.
 And the pooling problem can be formulated as

-where $k$ denotes the ratio of selected nodes.
-We design $S(\Phi)$ based on the distance metric of the nodes and the cluster centers.
-In order to select nodes that fit the clustering distribution better and discard the noisy nodes, we calculate the clustering centers by K-means\cite{conf/soda/ArthurV07}.
-Then, the distance between the node and each cluster center is calculated and the smallest distance is used to define the score of the node.
+where $p \in (0,1)$ denotes the ratio of selected nodes, and $S(\Phi)$ is designed based on the distance of the nodes and their nearest neighbors to cluster centers.
+In order to select nodes that fit the clustering distribution better, we calculate the cluster centers $c$ by K-means\cite{conf/soda/ArthurV07}.
+There are two main advantages of using K-means: (1) it is fast and efficient, with little impact on the speed of model training; (2) in general, graph embedding obeys the Gaussian distribution, which satisfies the assumption of K-means.